veyon/docs/admin/ldap.rst

 ``veyon-ctl ldap help``, whilst command specific help texts can be shown via ``veyon-ctl ldap help <Command>``.

 ``autoconfigurebasedn``
-	This command can be used to automatically determine the used Base-DN and permanently write it to the configuration.
-An LDAP server URL and optionally a naming-context attribute have to be supplied as parameters:
+	This command can be used to automatically determine the used Base DN and permanently write it to the configuration.
+An LDAP server URL and optionally a naming context attribute have to be supplied as parameters:

     ``veyon-ctl ldap autoconfigurebasedn ldap://192.168.1.2/ namingContexts``